Hurl

 USE CASES

-• REST/GraphQL API integration tests
+• REST, SOAP or GraphQL API integration tests in CI pipelines